Proving Lost Wages And Earning Capacity

 How Do I Prove How Much I’ve Lost Because Of My Injury?

 Some car accident or personal injury cases and jobs make calculating lost wages fairly simple.
 If you were hurt and were off work for 10 days, we may calculate the hourly wages or salary you missed during that time.

 Other types of work make this process more difficult.
-For example if you work as a realtor or you own your own business, the inability to work for a couple of months can mean missing out on crucial sales.
+For example, if you work as a real estate agent or own your own business, the inability to work for a couple of months can mean missing out on crucial sales.
 You may be unable to pursue leads for new clients or be unable to market your business during important seasonal fluctuations.

 In short, proving your lost wages or earning capacity will be different in every case.
 What remains the same is your need to work with economic experts and financial analysts who can determine what you could have expected to earn while you were unable to work, and what ripple effect your time off of work had on your future earning capacity.